Venous return is defined as the flow of blood back to the heart. It is therefore important in maintaining normal circulation.

 - The rate of blood entering the veins – this is linked to the peripheral resistance in the body.

-When resistance is high, there is a slower rate of blood entering the veins, which causes a decrease in venous pressure.
+When resistance is high, there is a slower rate of blood entering the veins, which decreases the venous pressure.
+Conversely, when resistance is low, blood enters the veins faster, which increases venous pressure.

 - The rate at which the heart pumps out blood – this is linked to the cardiac output of the heart.

-There are various factors which can affect venous pressure and venous return:
+There are various factors which can affect central venous pressure and thus venous return:

-- Skeletal Muscle Pump – Peripheral veins work in concert with the muscular contraction to increase venous return to the heart.
-When muscles (such as the quadriceps) contract (during walking, running etc), the valves are forced open to increase the venous return.
+- Skeletal Muscle Pump – Peripheral veins often travel between muscles and use muscular contraction to increase venous return to the heart.
+When muscles (such as the quadriceps) contract (during walking, running, etc.), the vein is squeezed, increasing the venous pressure inside it.
+This forces the vein’s valves to open, allowing the blood to flow back to the heart to increase the venous return.

-- Respiration – During inspiration, venous return increases as the thoracic cavity’s pressure becomes more negative.
-This reduced intrathoracic pressure draws more blood into the right atrium.
+- Respiration – During inspiration, pressure in the thoracic cavity reduces due to chest expansion.
+This reduced intrathoracic pressure also reduces pressure in the right atrium, causing more blood to be drawn into it.
 This results in greater venous return.

 - Venous Compliance – Increased sympathetic activity will reduce venous compliance.
 This increases the venous pressure and venous return as when blood flow into the veins increases, it cannot dilate to accommodate the increased blood.
 Instead, pressure in the veins rises and blood flow through the vessels increases to empty the veins faster.